-CR Minerals (CRM) is entering into a contract with the Bureau of Land Management (BLM), Taos Field Office (TFO) to extract and sell overburden aggregate consisting of pumicite from the Rocky Mountain Mine.
-Pursuant to 19.10.5.505 NMAC, the New Mexico Mining and Minerals Division (NM MMD) requires submission of a Permit Modification to CRM's existing Rocky Mountain Mine Permit RA004RE.
-The NM MMD Director will determine if the proposed modification meets the requirements of 19.10.5 NMAC.
+CR Minerals (CRM) is proposing to enter the E3 unit in the first phase of mining (Phase 1) of the BLM East tract at the Rocky Mountain Mine and to extract and sell pumice and overburden aggregate consisting of pumicite from that unit.
+Pursuant to 19.10.5.505 NMAC, the New Mexico Mining and Minerals Division (NM MMD) requires submission of a Financial Assurance (FA) estimate and a Permit Modification application to CRM's existing Rocky Mountain Mine Permit RA004RE.
+The NM MMD Director will determine if the proposed FA and modification contained within this request meet the requirements of 19.10.5 NMAC.

-Who: CR Minerals Company, LLC (CRM) owns neither the surface, nor the minerals of the BLM East and BLM West tracts.
-The Bureau of Land Management (BLM), Taos Field Office (TFO) administers both the surface resources and the minerals of both tracts which comprise the majority of the mine.
+Who: CR Minerals Company, LLC (CRM) owns neither the surface, nor the minerals of the BLM East tract.
+The Bureau of Land Management (BLM), Taos Field Office (TFO) administers both the surface resources and the minerals of the majority of the mine.

-Applicant's mailing address: CR Minerals Company, LLC
+Applicant's mailing address: CR Minerals Company, LLC P.O.

-P.O.
 Box 708